 Sometimes as a parent, you just don't know where to start.
 And I don't know that parents realize that, hey, we have librarian specialists and they can answer a ton of questions and they can give you a little tour guide through.
 Because it's overwhelming when you go to a bookstore or a library to go, hey, I want to pick a book.
 Last time I went with my nine year old, I was like, nine is a hard age for me.
-So how do you gauge?
+So how do you gauge…?